hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/rds-instance-should-be-private.md

-# AWS RDS cluster snapshots and database snapshots should be encrypted at rest
+# AWS RDS instance should be private

 | Provider            | Category     |
 |---------------------|--------------|